phan-t/cas-socialabs/_posts/2019-05-23-module1-multicloud-iaas-bp.md

   - tag: 'platform:aws'
 ````

+##### Deploying the Blueprint
+1. Click 'Deploy'
+2. Enter a 'Deployment Name'
+3. Click 'Deploy'

 #### Challenge
 -   Edit your blueprint so that you can deploy to Azure.

+### Congratulations you have completed Module 1!
+Feel free to play with your successful deployments or hang tight for the next demonstration on Working with Inputs and Service Broker

 #### Blueprint Example YAML
 ```yaml